alisa-yar/Source-Code-Viewer/README.md

 # Source Code Viewer Web Application (Django)
+This website gets a url and returns the HTML (source code) of the website.

 This code doesn't work on vercel (yet) so I copy-pasted my code to their Django template so it would deploy.
 I need to rewrite this code but for now its running here:  https://django-source-code.vercel.app/
 (I haven't fixed it yes, so it gives 403 error for some websites and don't work without cookies😅)